atanda0x/e-commerce-postgresdb/README.md

-The JSON field will store and retrieve items in PostgreSQL.
+This project is a ecommerce JSON field that will store and retrieve items in PostgreSQL.
 For accessing PostgreSQL's JSON store, the normal pq library is very tedious.
 So, in order to handle that better, I use an Object Relational Mapper (ORM) called GORM.

 This ORM has the API for all operations that can be done in the database/sql package.